jstachio/jstachio/README.md

  * `Map<String, ?>` support
  * `Optional<?>` support
  * Compatible with [JMustache](https://github.com/samskivert/jmustache#-first-and--last) and [Handlebars](https://handlebarsjs.com/api-reference/data-variables.html#root) list index extensions (like `-first`, `-last`, `-index`)
- * It is by far the [fastest Java Mustache-like template engine as we all one of the fastest in general](#performance).
+ * It is by far the [fastest Java Mustache-like template engine as well one of the fastest in general](#performance).
+ * Zero dependencies other than JStachio itself

- * Planned zero runtime dependency option (as in all the code needed is generated)
+    * An absolutely zero runtime dependency option is in the works (as in all the code needed is generated and not even jstachio is needed during runtime).
+No need to use Maven shade for annotation processors and other zero dep projects.

 ## Quick Example